L’Arche Erie and Hands All Around Erie Quilt Guild hold quilt show

 On Saturday afternoon, folks had the opportunity to enjoy the first local quilt show since the pandemic.

-L’Arche Erie held the event with help from the Hands All Around Erie Quilt Guild.
+L’Arche Erie teamed up with the Hands All Around Erie Quilt Guild to hold this event.

-They are a community service guild that shares the quilts with local charities including the Soldiers and Sailors Home and the Mercy Center for Women.
+The quilt guild is also a community service guild that shares the quilts with charities including the Soldiers and Sailors Home, and the Mercy Center for Women.

 Owning a quilt can be very healing as well.